-Riverbend Growth Association Names Axis Spinal Care As Small Business Of The Month
+Riverbend Growth Association Names Axis Spinal Care as Small Business of the Month

-GODFREY - The RiverBend Growth Association has named Axis Spinal Care of Bethalto, owned by Dr. Matt Labertew Small Business of the Month.
+GODFREY, IL., January 4, 2013...
+The RiverBend Growth Association today named Axis Spinal Care its Small Business of the Month.

+The RiverBend Growth Association selects a small business to honor each month.
+Winners are selected based on a scoring system that awards points for number of years in business, number of employees, overcoming adversity and community service.
+For more information about Axis Spinal Care contact them at 618-377-9920.

 Get The Latest News!